 With a roadmap of actual usage, software developers have a window into patterns they could have only guessed at in the past.
 As a result, they are better informed to make decisions impacting everything from building the next product release to identifying cross-sell opportunities and increasing user retention.

 For example, software usage analytics could help determine whether a company should drop support on older software versions or if the time is right to dump a legacy feature continuously causing user interface problems.
 The insights can be leveraged as a continuous, automated feedback loop to help product teams manage the elimination of old features and plan new ones.
 In other examples, usage analytics could help determine whether a planned, new resource-intensive feature might tax the hardware of most of the installed base or could be tapped to understand user behavior after trial downloads with the goal of conversion to paying customers.
-Software usage analytics can also guide companies about the licensing model that best fits their customer base.
+Software usage analytics can also guide companies about the software licensing model that best fits their customer base.

 To optimize results with software usage analytics, it’s best to take a phased approach.
 When developing your solution or jumping into your newly acquired service, start by identifying basic metrics that will deliver answers for straightforward questions, like how often users engage with your application.
 What features do customers use or ignore, and what devices, OS platforms and hardware are most widely used?